 In Japan, saying “I don’t drink” (nomemasen / 飲めません) is completely acceptable.

 Most Japanese people will respect your choice, especially if you still participate in the conversation and group toast.
 The important part is joining the experience, not the alcohol itself.
+The drinking age in Japan may define when you can drink, but it doesn’t define how social you can be.

 Conclusion